Flex-Burgundy-Fox/fancy-todo-server/API.md

 **Add Todo**
 ----
-  `Add todo data to database can be via json or bodyparser.`
+  `Add todo data to database can be via json or x-www-form-urlencoded.`

 * **URL**